Creating a Code of Conduct for Healthcare: Facility Guide

 What Is a Code of Conduct for Healthcare Professionals?

 A code of conduct for healthcare workers covers the expected behaviors for staff in the clinical and administrative settings.
 For clinicians, a code of conduct guides ethical decisions in complex situations, particularly in patient care.
-For healthcare administrators and other non-clinical staff, it serves as a reminder to prioritize patient-centered goals over self-gain.
+For healthcare administrators and other non-clinical staff, it serves as a reminder to prioritize patient-centered goals over personal gain.

 Having a code of conduct allows healthcare organizations to set high standards for their staff in order to uphold patient trust.
 This helps foster a culture of accountability and integrity in healthcare.